nrfconnect/sdk-nrf/samples/bluetooth/mesh/light/README.rst

 DFU requirements
 ================

-The configuration overlay :file:`overlay-dfu.conf` enables DFU support in the application, and applies for the following platforms:
+The configuration files with the suffix ``dfu`` enable DFU support in the application, and applies for the following platforms:

 * nrf52840dk/nrf52840
 * nrf21540dk/nrf52840